 Destroying your car is not as difficult as you might imagine – and it doesn't always involve driving too fast.

 You can actually cause major damage to your beloved machine by simply not lavishing it with enough love and attention.

 Monitor your car's oil levels

 Oil is the lifeblood of any engine.

 If you let it run dry, the various parts will be starved of the lubrication they need and serious damage will follow.

 Similarly, putting in too much oil can also cause major problems.

-Fill it up too much and you run the risk of oil being pushed into places it has no right being or the engine becoming totally solid.
+Fill it up too much and you run the risk of oil being pushed into places it has no right being.

 Provided the engine hasn't been turned over and damage already caused, the only solution is for your motor to be towed to a garage where the oil can be drained out.

-Check your oil levels regularly as if you wait until the dashboard warning light comes on then it might already be too late.
+Check your oil levels regularly.
+If you wait until the dashboard warning light comes on then it might already be too late.

 Water and electrics don't mix

-If you leave your window or sunroof open in a downpour and water seeps into the various dials and switches you could be storing yourself up major problems for the future.
+If you leave your window or sunroof open in a downpour and water seeps into the various dials and switches, you could be lining yourself up for a fall.

 This can be the case even if it initially seems to have dried out okay.